Dre Campbell Farm

 Freezing Vegetables

-Before freezing veggies, blanch them in boiling water before swiftly dousing them in cold water.
+Before freezing veggies, blanch them in boiling water and swiftly douse them in cold water.
 Cold water stops the cooking process.

 After that, properly dry them and store them in airtight containers.

-However, for certain garden vegetables, particularly leafy ones, place them on a metal pan after drying.
+However, certain garden vegetables, particularly leafy ones, should be placed on a metal pan after drying.
 Next, place the pan in the freezer.

-Finally, transfer them to a sterile, airtight freezer bag or container after they have frozen firm.
+Finally, transfer the vegetables to a sterile, airtight freezer bag or container after they have frozen firm.
 This prevents them from clumping together when transferred to the freezer bag or container.

 You can freeze vegetables for up to 12 months and still enjoy them.